Stolen Dali painting mailed back to New York gallery

 "It's an original Picasso," Fishstein replied.

-In 2008, Fishstein arrested a couple who had stolen a $100,000 Andy Warhol print of Chinese communist leader Mao Zedong from a frame store.
+In 2008, Fishstein arrested a couple who had stolen a $100,000 (63,600 pounds) Andy Warhol print of Chinese communist leader Mao Zedong from a frame store.

 (Reporting By Chris Francescani; Editing by Sandra Maler)